joshgerdes/jekyll-uno/_drafts/update-admpwdadschema-the-requested-attribute-does-not-exist.md

   teaser: ''

 ---
-Are you attempting to update the Active Directory Schema for LAPS (Local Admin Password Solution) and keep getting the error below?
+Are you attempting to update the Active Directory Schema for LAPS (Local Administrator Password Solution) and keep getting the error below?

 **Update-AdmPwdAdSchema: The requested attribute does not exist**